aherve/aherve.github.io/source/_posts/2014-02-27-some-cool-functional-programming-with-ruby.markdown

 - variables : a function `f`, a starting epsilon `eps`, and a threshold `tres`
 - 1. Evaluate y = ||f(x + epsilon/2) - f(x + epsilon) ||
-- 2. if y < tres, then f(x+epsilon) we are converged, and lowering epsilon wouldn't change the result much.
+- 2. if y < tres, then we are converged, and lowering epsilon wouldn't change the result much.
 Return f(x+epsilon).
 - 3. else, reduce epsilon and try again (i.e. go to 1.)

 Obviously, this algorithm is quite simple, and will only work when dealing with smooth, continuous, and gracious functions.